abooij/wiwikwlhott/faq.rst

 All the basic types in MLTT seem to come with an induction or coinduction principle, so why not the universe?

+Induction principles are a form of *pattern matching*.
+That means that if a type :math:`X` has an induction principle, and you have a point :math:`x:X`, then you may, under various conditions, assume that :math:`x` is of a certain form.
+In other words, all induction principles limit possibilities.

 Having any kind of induction principle on the universe is undesirable because we think of the universe as being *open*, in the sense that we don't want to intentionally restrict the types that our theory can